proudcloud/awesome/PRACTICES.md

 - Create a Github repo and make the default branch to `develop`.
 - Create and update the project's README.md
 - Add proper installation instructions.
 Notes and caveats.
-- Github Slack Channel Integration.
+- Github Slack channel integration.
 The amount of notifications you want to receive depends on you.
-Usually, we get notified with new Pull Requests and Comments only.
+Usually, we like to get notified with new pull requests and comments only.
-- Continuous Integration.
+- Continuous integration.
 Currently, we're using [Circleci](https://circleci.com).
-Ask an organization admin or collaborator to add it for you if you don't have access.
+Ask an organization admin or a collaborator to add it for you if you don't have access.
 Circleci uses Github authentication so you don't need an invite.
 Don't forget the Slack integration.

 ## For ongoing projects